‘Digital Asset Security’: Was the Term Made Up by the SEC?

 September 23, 2024

 The term “digital asset security” has recently come under scrutiny, with critics questioning its origins and legitimacy.
-They argue that this term, seemingly conjured up by the Gary Gensler-led Securities and Exchange Commission (SEC), may have emerged more from a desire to regulate than from any well-defined legal basis.
+They argue that this term, seemingly conjured by the Gary Gensler-led Securities and Exchange Commission (SEC), may have emerged more from a desire to regulate than from any well-defined legal basis.

 This raises a critical question: did the SEC fabricate a term to tighten its grip on digital assets or is there a substantive legal framework that supports this classification?
 As regulators seek to impose structure on a sector that requires more regulation, the implications of such terminology could have far-reaching consequences for the future of digital assets.